borgar/numfmt/README.md

 #### Features

 Why use this rather than the battle tested SSF?
-You may have no need to but numfmt is fully open source, has equivalent (if not better) formatting capabilities, built in international support, customizability, and may run about twice as fast in most cases.
+You may have no need to but numfmt is fully open source, has equivalent (if not better) formatting capabilities, built in international support, customizability, input parsing, and may run about twice as fast in most cases.

-Adding locales <a href="#numfmt.addLocale">is simple</a> but those included are:
+Adding locales <a href="#numfmt-addlocale-data-tag">is simple</a> but those included are:

 * Chinese (Simplified) (`zh-CN` or `zh`)
 * Chinese (Traditional) (`zh-TW`)